agahgnango/hack-deng/README.md

-# Instructor-Led Online Course Data Repository
+# DP-203 Demo Repository

-Welcome to the Instructor-Led Online Course Data Repository!
-This repository contains data and resources related to our instructor-led online courses.
+Welcome to the DP-203 Demo Repository!
+This repository contains the requirements and sample data for lecture demos during the DP-203 Azure Data Engineering course.
 The data is organized to facilitate easy access and analysis for educational and research purposes.

 ## Table of Contents

+- *Introduction to BrightHope Children's Hospital (module 1).*
+- *DE team is Not sure where to start from?
+I only know SQL (module 2).*
+- *An external link was removed to protect your privacy.*
 - *An external link was removed to protect your privacy.*
 - *An external link was removed to protect your privacy.*
 - *An external link was removed to protect your privacy.*